 However, you can still buy it as low as N10,000 from brokers or merchants and N100,000 from banks.

-The interest offered by the central bank is the same, though ranges from price and the duration.
-While banks, merchants and brokers have their own interest rates as well.
+The interest offered by the central bank is the same, though ranges from price and duration.
+While banks, merchants, and brokers have their own interest rates as well.

-The interest rates ranges from 1.25% to 12% under normal circumstances or even as high as 14%.
+The interest rates range from 1.25% to 12% under normal circumstances or even as high as 14%.